ConstanceLxy/-INFO6105-Amazon-Recommender-System-master/Amazon-Recommender-System-master/README.md

 ## A Recommender System Supporting Multiple Algorithms

-Team members : Sewon Min, Chaofan Han
+Team members :  Xueying Li,Chaofan Han

 ### Project Abstract
 In the current era of information explosion, recommender systems gain more and